Kiel-H-Byrne/kiel-h-byrne/README.md

 # Hey there, I'm Kiel _/kīˈel/_
-## A Full Stack Software Engineer & [IT Consultant](https://tenksolutions.com) in the Metropolitan DC Area.
+## A Full Stack Software Engineer in the Metropolitan DC Area.

 I enjoy analyzing data and shaping it to build tools which empower communities.
 I mainly work with typescript, React/Native, Next.js & Firebase/Google Cloud Platform.
 Passionate about bridging wealth, and education gaps; rooting for the underdog.